Beat-tech/toqio_caseStudy/README.md

 ```
   npx cypress open
 ```
-Select E2E Testing and then select the spec you want to run.
+A window will open, then select E2E Testing and the spec you want to run.

 To run the tests headless mode, use the following command: